-Unless you’ve been living under a no-internet-having rock for the past year, you must have noticed that every big brand is using a celebrity endorsement to market their products.
-Obviously this is a fantastic way to quickly pull in a new audience of potential customers off the coat-tails of someone else’s fame, but what if you don’t have that kind of marketing budget?
+Unless you’re living under a no-internet-having rock, you’ve noticed that every big brand is using a celebrity endorsement to market their products.
+Obviously, this is a fantastic way to quickly pull in a new audience of potential customers off the coat-tails of someone else’s fame, but what if you don’t have that kind of marketing budget?

 Paying for a celebrity to endorse your brand is expensive – we’re not going to sugar coat that fact.
 Even if you wipe out all hope of an A-List celebrity like Oprah promoting your business, a solid B-List option like Jessica Alba can still run you upwards of $30,000 for one social media campaign, which won’t even include a video endorsement.